 Using a slotted spoon, scoop out cabbage, mushrooms, and tofu add to bowl.
 Ladle broth on top and garnish with green onion and Srirachoy.
 Never miss noodles again.

-*If you do not have access to Srirachoy Sauce, substitute: 1 tbsp Soy Sauce 2 tsp Sriracha 1 tbsp Sesame Oil 1 tbsp Honey or Agave
+Srirachoy Sauce, substitute: 1 tbsp Soy Sauce 2 tsp Sriracha 1 tbsp Sesame Oil 1 tbsp Swerve brown or Surkin Gold

 Gluten Free, Low Carb, Vegetarian